 Want to get involved in advocating for OEE in Ontario?
 Please contact your local MPP and request that they write a letter of support, with similar requests for action from the new Minister of Education, Stephen Lecce. https://www.ola.org/en/get-involved/contact-mpp

-If you haven’t already seen it, take a minute to read and share the recent Op-Ed article published in the Toronto Star entitled The Value of Outdoor Education.
+Take a minute to read and share the recent Op-Ed article published on July 15th, 2019, in the Toronto Star entitled The Value of Outdoor Education.
 Maybe you can write a similar article about your OEE experience and submit it to a local media outlet?

 Please follow our social media accounts and keep an eye on local media as we continue our advocacy efforts.